kode4food/ale/internal/docstring/defn.md

 usage: "(defn name [args] form*)"
 tags: ["function", "binding"]
 ---
-Will bind a function by name to the current namespace, which is *user* by default.
+Will bind a function by name to the current namespace.

 #### An Example